-Alert Reason , e Alert on high The SG value is equal to or higher than the high limit that you set.
+Alert Reason Steps to take Alert on high The SG value is equal to or higher than the high limit that you set.
+Do not treat your glucose based on SG.
+Confirm it using your BG meter.
+Treat it if necessary based on instructions from your healthcare professional and continue to monitor.
 Alert on low The SG value is equal to or lower than the low limit that you set.
 Do not treat your glucose based on SG.
 Confirm it using your BG meter.
 Treat it if necessary based on instructions from your healthcare professional and continue to monitor.
 Alert before high The SG reading is expected to reach the high glucose limit in the length of time you set for the Time before high.
 Do not treat your glucose based on SG.
 Confirm it using your BG meter.
 Treat it if necessary based on instructions from your healthcare professional and continue to monitor.
-Alert before low The SG reading is expected to reach the low glucose limit within 30 minutes.
+Alert before low SG reading is expected to reach the low glucose limit within 30 minutes.
 Do not treat your glucose based on SG.
 Confirm it using your BG meter.
 Treat it if necessary based on instructions from your healthcare professional and continue to monitor.
 Rise Alert The SG reading is increasing at a rate that is equal to or faster than the rate limit that you set.
 Do not treat your glucose based on SG.
 Confirm it using your BG meter.
 Treat it if necessary based on instructions from your healthcare professional and continue to monitor.

-Quick Reference Guide for Sensor Alerts
+Quick Reference Guide for sensor alerts

-Alert Reason Steps to take Calibrate now A calibration is needed in order to receive SG readings. ed in order to Enter BG value into your pump to calibrate.
+Alert Reason Steps to take Calibrate now A calibration is needed in order to receive SG readings.
+Enter BG value into your pump to calibrate.
 Lost sensor signal Communication between pump and transmitter has been lost for 30 minutes during or after warm-up.
-Check that the sensor is still in the skin and the transmitter a are still connected.
-Move you closer to your transmitter.
+Check that the sensor is still inserted in the skin and the transmitter and sensor are still connected.
+Move your pump closer to your transmitter.
 Calibration not accepted Your system was unable to use the BG meter reading you entered to calibrate your sensor.
 In 15 minutes, your pump will prompt you to enter a new BG meter reading for calibration.
 Wash your hands and dry thoroughly before checking BG.
 BG not received The transmitter was unable to receive the calibration BG reading from the pump.
 Move your pump closer to your transmitter and select OK.
 The pump will try sending the BG again.
 Sensor expired The sensor has reached its maximum usage of 7 full days.
 Remove the sensor and follow the instructions for inserting and starting a new sensor.
 Sensor updating The sensor is updating.
 Do not calibrate unless notified.
 This could take up to 3 hours.
-Change sensor You have received two Calibration not accepted alerts in a row. n Remove the sensor and follow the instructions for inserting and starting a new sensor.
+Change sensor You have received two Calibration not accepted alerts in a row.
+Remove the sensor and follow the instructions for inserting and starting a new sensor.
+Cannot find sensor signal The pump has not received a signal from the transmitter.
+Disconnect and reconnect your transmitter and sensor and select OK.